Blazing Trails: High-Stakes Trademarking for Weed Businesses

 Lastly, the other approach is trademarking the related products that don’t contain the federally banned substances.
 For instance, instead of trying to trademark weed brownies, a business could sell and trademark normal brownies in the interim.
 Brands can also trademark their products for use with tobacco, however, your business must actually be selling those products and be able to prove they have sales.

-If you need assistance trademarking your marijuana, hemp, or CBD, brand, please reach out here!
+This can get quite complicated depending on what you’re selling, however, we are no stranger to these high-stakes filings!
+If you need assistance trademarking your marijuana, hemp, or CBD, brand, please reach out here.